Band representation, band connectivity and irreducibility: Band connectivity of EBR and Multiple Atomic Limits

 \subsection{Compatibility relations}

 Compatibility relations links the symmetry of an eigenstate at HSP to that of its immediate neighbours of lower symmetry.
-This is the consequence of the group/subgroup relations that exist between the little co-group of ${\rm\bf k}$ ($\tilde{\rm G}^{\rm\bf k}$) at HSP and its lower symmetry {\em neighbours}.
+This is the consequence of the group/subgroup relations that exist between the little co-group of ${\rm\bf k}$ ($\tilde{\rm G}^{\rm\bf k}$) at HSP and its immediate lower symmetry {\em neighbours}.
+The representation of the $\mathcal{G}^{\rm\bf k}$ at lower symmetry neighbours is obtained from subduction of representation at HSPs upon restriction to the $\mathcal{G}^{\rm\bf k}$ at lower symmetry neighbours.
 This has no direct link to band representations but they must be satisfied by a physical band and in an EBR.
-This helps identification of band connectivity in EBRs under atomic limit part of the way.
+This helps identification of {\em local} band connectivity in EBRs.

-For honeycomb lattice with space group $\mathcal{G}=191$, the real and reciprocal space presentation is the same as shown in Fig.\ref{fig:graphene}.
-The operations of $\tilde{\rm G}^{\rm\bf k}$ at different HSPs are identified in Tab.\ref{tab:G191}.
-The characters of the irreps of $\tilde{\rm G}^{\rm\bf k}$ are readily available and the compatibility relation of irreducible representation of $\tilde{\rm G}^{\rm\bf k}$ at HSPs, such as $\Gamma$ with its lower symmetry neighbours can be established using the relations between $\tilde{\rm G}^{\rm\bf k}$ shown in Tab.\ref{tab:G191} and relevant character table of point groups\cite{KDWS}.
-For all the relevant irreps that occur in the decomposition at $\Gamma$, T, K, T$^\prime$, M and $\Sigma$, the compatibility relations are listed in Tab.\ref{tbl:G191_comp}.
-It is important to recognise that such compatibility relation only exist between high symmetry point and its lower symmetry neighbours.
-No relation between the $\Gamma$, ${\rm K}$ or M points is determined by the compatibility relations as they are separated in k-space by T, ${\rm T}^\prime$ and $\Sigma$.
+The characters of the irreps of $\tilde{\rm G}^{\rm\bf k}$ are readily available and the compatibility relation of irreducible representation of $\tilde{\rm G}^{\rm\bf k}$ at HSPs, such as $\Gamma$ with its lower symmetry neighbours can be established using the relations between $\tilde{\rm G}^{\rm\bf k}$ and ${\rm G}^\tau$ shown in Tab.\ref{tab:G80-op} and relevant character table of point groups\cite{Koster_G:1963}.
+For all the relevant irreps that occur in the decompositions at $\Gamma$, T, K, T$^\prime$, M and $\Sigma$, the compatibility relations are listed in Tab.\ref{tbl:G80_comp}.
+It is important to recognise that such compatibility relation is only {\em deterministic} from HSPs to its lower symmetry neighbours.
+No relation between the $\Gamma$, ${\rm K}$ or M points is uniquely determined by the compatibility relations as they are separated in ${\rm\bf k}$-space by T, ${\rm T}^\prime$ and $\Sigma$.